-$-R_1(T_1)$ is true $\iff d{min} < T_1$.
-R_1 detects feature regions which exhibit small curvature radius in at least one direction.

-$-R_2(T_2)$ is true $\iff f{com} < T_2$.
-R_2 in combination with R_1 detects elongated features (ridges, valleys, sufficiently narrow bridges, tunnels, but also parts of prongs).

-$-R_3(T_3)$ is true $\iff f{com} > T_3$.
-Both R_3 and R_1 are true for the top of a prong (if it is not detected as a ridge).
+- R1(T1) is true ⇐⇒ d{min} < T1.
+R1 detects feature regions which exhibit small curvature radius in at least one direction. - R2(T2) is true ⇐⇒ f{com} < T2.
+R2, in combination with R1, detects elongated features (ridges, valleys, sufficiently narrow bridges, and tunnels, but also parts of prongs). - R3(T3) is true ⇐⇒ f{com} > T3.
+Both R3 and R1 are true for the top of a prong (if it is not detected as a ridge).

-Good thresholds are found via a statistical analysis of the values for f{com} and d{min} in a few user-selected feature and non-feature regions.
-Mean and deviation of these values in feature and non-feature regions can be estimated from the training data, and linear discriminant model with Gaussian distribution assumption can be used to derive the thresholds.
-Use $R_1(T_1)$ alone also works reasonably well in practice.
+Good thresholds are found via a statistical analysis of the values for f{com} and d{min} in a few user-selected feature and nonfeature regions.
+Mean and deviation of these values in feature and nonfeature regions can be estimated from the training data and a linear discriminant model with Gaussian distribution assumption can be used to derive the thresholds.
+Using $R_1(T_1)$ alone also works reasonably well in practice.
+Results of the feature filter based on d{min} and f{com} are presented in Figs. 5 and 6, respectively; the red parts are regions with large values, while the blue parts are regions with small values.